-Since then, he’s published three books about stoicism, lives a humble life in Texas and spends a lot of his time writing.
+Since then, he’s published three books about Stoicism, lives a humble life in Texas and spends a lot of his time writing.
 Looks like he’s learned how to keep his ego in check.
-This book will help you do the same.
+Ego Is The Enemy will help you do the same.

 - Be a perpetual student.
 It’ll keep you modest.

 - Don’t hog tasks at work.
 Be a team player.